 Once these criteria are met, the Student Employment Office will issue the International Student an Employment Eligibility Card.
 If the International Student does not already have a Social Security Card, please see the section on International Students Without a Social Security Card for the proper hiring procedure.

-International Students are eligible to work up to twenty (20) hours per week during academic quarters, up to forty (40) hours per week during break periods, and twenty-five (25) hours per week during approved vacation quarters.
-Due to the nature of the International Student Program, International Students are entitled to one vacation quarter per academic year, upon approval by the International Student Services Office (ISSO).
+International Students are eligible to work up to twenty (20) hours per week during academic semesters and up to forty (40) hours per week during break periods, intersession, and summer.

 International Students are eligible for 12 months of Optional Practical Training (OPT).
 OPT provides an opportunity to apply theoretical knowledge with practical work.
 Such employment may take place at any location in the United States.
 For more information, contact the ISSO.